Amit1332/reactInterviewPrep/Day2.md

 ## Day 2 -
 ### Q1. - What is an event in react?

- - 1. React can perform actions based on user events
+ - React can perform actions based on user events
- - 2.React events are written in camelCase syntax
+ - React events are written in camelCase syntax
- - 3.React Events is known as Syntetic Events has own events
+ - React Events is known as Syntetic Events has own events

  - Here are the exxamples -
-    -onClick
+    - onClick
-    -onChange
+    - onChange
-    -onSubmit
+    - onSubmit
-    -onKeyPress
+    - onKeyPress
-    -onMouseOver
+    - onMouseOver
-    -onMouseOut
+    - onMouseOut

     ### Q2.
 How do you pass data from parent to child
      - src/Day2/Counter